containers/podman/docs/source/markdown/podman-volume-prune.1.md

 ## DESCRIPTION

 Removes unused volumes.
-By default all unused volumes will be removed, the **--filter** flag can be used to filter specific volumes.
-You will be prompted to confirm the removal of all the unused volumes.
+By default all unused volumes are removed, the **--filter** flag can be used to filter specific volumes.
+Users are prompted to confirm the removal of all the unused volumes.
 To bypass the confirmation, use the **--force** flag.